 Speculatively, Rochester Community and Technical College (RCTC) has facilities that could serve the reserve team well.
 Currently, the stadium seats 5,000 fans, just 500 under the USSF D2 standards.
-This would be required due to USL getting sanctioned to participate as a D2 league.
-The stadium is covered during the winter months, making it the second largest sports dome in the state with a field size of 86 x 133 yards.
+This would be required due to USL getting sanctioned to participate as a D II league.
+The stadium is covered during the winter months, making it the second largest sports dome in the state with a field size of 86-by-133 yards.
 It seats 1,080 within the dome.

-The stadium was the home of the Minnesota Thunder PDL team for the two years of their existence.
+The stadium was the home of the Minnesota Thunder’s Premier Development League team for the two years of its existence (2009 and 2010).

 UCR Regional Sports Center is also on the RCTC campus.
-It includes an indoor field house, which is a 44,000 sq. ft. facility.
+It includes an indoor field house, which is a 44,000 square foot facility.

-MLS requires their teams to have a Development Academy program and it’s a very expensive endeavor.
-A recent study by the DA showed teams from areas like Minnesota at a distinct disadvantage.
+MLS requires its teams to have a Development Academy program, which is a very expensive endeavor.
+A recent study by the USSF DA showed teams from areas like Minnesota at a distinct disadvantage.
 This is caused not only by travel distance to other DA clubs but the need for indoor winter training and playing facilities.

 The DA season is 10 months of the year, starting in September and finishing in June or July.
-Each team plays one home and one away game with everyone in their division.
+Each team plays one home and one away game with the other teams in their division.
 They also play a number of games with teams outside of their division.

-The U-13 and U-14 are each separate age groups.
 Leagues are made up of 10 divisions and three conferences.
-The U-14s also participate in the DA Fall Regional Showcases and Summer National Showcase.
-There is no postseason play for either age group.
-The Academy has 150 total clubs, comprised of teams across five age groups: U-12, U-13, U-14, U-15/16, and U-17/18.
+U-14 teams participate in the DA Fall Regional Showcases and Summer National Showcase, but there is no postseason play for age groups below U-15/16.
+The USSF DA has 150 total clubs, comprised of teams across five age groups: U-12, U-13, U-14, U-15/16, and U-17/18.

 Another feature of the DA is a thorough scouting system.
-A member of the U.S. Soccer Scouting Network looks in on each Academy club, with every player evaluated at least 10 times every year.
+A member of the U.S. Soccer Scouting Network looks in on each Academy club, with every player evaluated at least 10 times per year.
 When players participate in showcases, the sidelines are often filled with scouts from pro teams and colleges.
-Each of those scouts will have a complete file to reference for every player on the roster from an extensive online database profile created for every DA player.
+Each of those scouts is provided complete file to reference for every player on the roster, from an extensive online database profile created for every DA player.

 Questions still remain for the Minnesota Thunder Academy DA program when United launches their program for all ages.
 What it will look like, what their focus will be, and how they will handle things like scouting and scholarships are still to be determined.

-While MTA’s girls program has continued to remain strong and financially stable, the boys program has seen financial difficulties in recent years with the high costs of running a DA.
-Sources report that MTA boys program have recently been in discussions with Rev Soccer Club to form a merger.
+While MTA’s girls’ program has continued to remain strong and financially stable, the boys’ program has seen financial difficulties in recent years with the high costs of running a DA.
+Sources report that MTA’s boys’ program has recently been in discussions with Rev Soccer Club to form a merger.
 No one knows if the USSF will allow MTA to continue their DA program or pull the plug.